jackyzha0/quartz/content/notes/answered-questions.md

 ---

+Answered

+- [x] What is Sharding?
+	- breaking blockchain into smaller pieces (not sure how or how) to increase scalability
+- [x] Even if a farm says they didn't use some chemical, how does the blockchain verify that.
+Does someone need to go and physically audit them?
+	- records stored on the chain are just timestamped hashes of documents obtained via e.g., a lab who tests the soil
+	- Can the group, as a DAO almost, collectively employ someone to do this?
+	- I guess that still wouldn't stop the participant being audited from bribing them or something.
 - [x] what actually is hyperledger fabric?
 Is it a closed blockchain that different groups can run independently for their own use-case?
 Or is it one single closed blockchain that many different groups participate in.
 	- hyperledger fabric is one of the projects created by hyperledger.
 It is a framework/base from which the community can develop their own blockchains.
 - [x] is governance within a closed blockchain the same as within an open blockchain